 THE PROMISE has a Romantic worldview and contains graphic violence, but also has minor biblical elements advocating protecting the weak and oppressed.
 MOVIEGUIDE(r) advises extreme caution for adults.

+THE PROMISE is an epic fantasy about a woman struggling to overcome an otherworldly promise.
+In the midst of warfare and starvation, a young orphaned girl accepts a deal with a goddess that will haunt her for the rest of her life.
+She can have all the food she wants and will always have great beauty, but every man with whom she falls in love will die.
+As a young woman, she has become the adopted daughter of the King, and eventually two warriors rescue her from an assassin.
+As both men eventually fall for her, the bargain she made as a child threatens to stir tragedy.
 Visually imaginative and surreal, THE PROMISE is the most expensively produced feature in Chinese cinema history.
 The movie has delirious action scenes and dreamlike cinematography, but also suffers from a bloated plot.
 Ultimately, the movie puts a timeless, classic question debated into a Romanticized, secular context: Are the lives of human beings predetermined, or do we have free will?
 THE PROMISE has a Romantic worldview and contains graphic violence, but also has minor biblical elements advocating protecting the weak and oppressed.
 MOVIEGUIDE(r) advises extreme caution.